Rebels in Ukraine say commander is killed in a car bombing

 Trump’s repeated promises to improve relations with Russia have fueled concern in Ukraine that Washington would back off some of the sanctions.
 But the new US ambassador to the United Nations, Nikki Haley, has said sanctions imposed for Russia’s 2014 annexation of Crimea will remain.

-Jim Heintz in Moscow contributed to this story.
+Associated Press writers Jim Heintz in Moscow and Lynn Berry in Washington contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.